cluetec/ngcx-tree/README.md

 }
 ```

-Hover effect on selectable node:
+To style the hover effect on selectable node you can do it like this:

 ```css
 .ngcx-tree:not(.dragging)